septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 ## Step 2: Download the source code and add the PointPerfect library

-To download the code, simply clone this repository, since the source code is located inside it, specifically in the folder called 'ssnppl_demonstrator'.
+To download the code, simply clone this repository, as the source code is located inside it, specifically in the folder named 'ssnppl_demonstrator'.
 To clone the repository, enter the following command in the terminal:

 ```
 git clone https://github.com/septentrio-gnss/uBloxCorrectionsWithSeptentrio.git
 ```

-Now, copy the *inc* and *lib* folder from the PointPerfect library to the folder *ssnppl_demonstrator/ppl*
+Now, copy the *inc* and *lib* folders from the PointPerfect library to the folder *ssnppl_demonstrator/ppl*.

-A copy of the *inc* and *lib* folder is available for raspberry pi 32bit and 64bit in the folder *raspberry-build*
+A copy of the *inc* and *lib* folders is available for Raspberry Pi 32-bit and 64-bit in the folder *raspberry-build*.

-*Note : This is not a distribution channel for the SDK , if you need informations about the library please contact uBlox*
+*Note: This is not a distribution channel for the SDK.
+If you need information about the library, please contact u-blox.*

 ## Step 3: Compile the source code

-To compile the code, just navigate to the ssnppl_demonstrator folder and execute the following command:
+To compile the code, navigate to the ssnppl_demonstrator folder and execute the following command:

 ```
 cmake .